williamtong/wine_review_model/README.md

 2. A <i>wine recommender model</i> that uses a sentence input of the user to recommend wines was successfully trained.
 To skip ahead to the results of the <i>wine recommender </i>model, [click here](./wine_libraries/wine_recommender/README.md)

-<h3>This README page goes into the details on data.
+<h3>This README page only goes into the details on data.
 To skip to results, please click on one of the two links above.</h3>

 <h3>INTRODUCTION TO THE DATA SET</h3>